ASX Penny Stocks Under $1: How to Screen Them Systematically

 Price Activity Stocks that haven't traded in 5+ days are excluded as likely suspended or illiquid

-A penny stock that passes these filters and scores well on the composite model (technical + catalyst + sentiment + fundamental) is not a recommendation.
+A penny stock that passes these filters and is flagged by Scout's composite model (technical + catalyst + sentiment + fundamental + momentum + risk) is not a recommendation.
 It's a data point indicating that the stock exhibits certain quantitative characteristics that have historically been associated with near-term price activity.

 Common Pitfalls